 Credit Exam for World Languages

-The Credit Exam for World Languages is designed to assess students’ native language proficiency and enable them to earn one or two credits toward fulfilling the world languages requirement for the Advanced Studies Diploma.
+The exam is designed to assess language proficiency and enable students to earn two pass-or-fail credits (levels one and two) in the language.
+Credits are added to the student transcript and are applicable toward fulfilling the world languages requirement for the Advanced Studies Diploma.

 The exam is for students in grades 7 through 12 whose native language is listed below.